| Report by KTLfsktl@uaf.edu

 how out of the moment I was by then due to the

 incomprehensible sounds from the stage.)
+These are my notes

 from the strobe light scene “Freeze?
 Crystals?
 Snow?”
 Now I

 think these are lyrics from White Lines maybe?
+I did notice that

 the strobe lights were lighting up one of the back-up